 The garden furniture on your deck doesn’t always have to be monochrome; by adding some colourful chairs you can really bring your deck area to life.
 Mix and match your colours – which is a big trend right now – and you’ll have the most fashionable outdoor dining space you could imagine.
 It’s fun, vibrant and maintenance-free, leaving you more time to sit, relax and enjoy.

-The set of 8 vintage chairs and teak table is available at Out & Out Original and is designed for outdoor use.
-With a table measuring 220cm and eight chairs in total, the Vintage Pop Colour 8 Seater Dining Set is perfect for hosting summer garden parties.
+The set of eight vintage chairs and teak table is available at Out & Out Original and is designed for outdoor use.
+With a table measuring 220cm and eight chairs in total, the Vintage Pop Colour Dining Set is perfect for hosting summer garden parties.

 6. Light up your deck

 One aspect of decking design which you’ll need to take into consideration, particularly in the UK, is the addition of decking lights.
 If you want to use the area later in the evenings, then adding some lights makes it much more useable, and adds a wonderful atmosphere too, of course.

 It’s important to plan your garden lighting to help create the right mood for al fresco drinks and dining.
 Next, consider the type of lights you will use – solar decking lights are a popular – and eco-friendly – option, as are LED lights and candles.

 7. Feed and protect your decking wood

 If you love the look and feel of natural wood, then you must remember to use decking stain or decking oil – and do it regularly.
 Most decks do require maintenance of some kind or another, but why not use your stain or oil to make a feature of the space?
 In this garden, different coloured stains have been used on the decorative wood to create a very effective look which is easy to follow through to the deck itself.

 This garden makeover features different ‘room’ areas within a Victorian garden and an interesting use of wood and staining to create a natural yet vibrant feel.